 Advanced Education in General Dentistry - Certificate

-The Department of General Dentistry offers a one year Advanced Education in General Dentistry certificate program.
+The Department of General Dentistry offers a one year Advanced Education in General Dentistry (AEGD) certificate program.
 Applications are accepted from graduates of all American Dental Association accredited dental schools, which include those in the United States and Canada.
-National Board Dental Examination scores are required.
-Potential residents may apply either through the Postdoctoral Application Support Service (PASS) or directly to the College of Dentistry.
+Successful National Board Dental Examination scores are required.
+Potential students should apply through the Postdoctoral Application Support Service (PASS).
+The deadline for application is September 1.

 Interviews of selected applicants are scheduled in October and November for the class beginning in the summer of the following year.

 The goal of the one-year AEGD certificate program is to expand the scope and depth of the dentist’s clinical skills and didactic knowledge in order to be able to effectively provide comprehensive patient care to a wide range of population groups.
 Accordingly, the program is structured to allow students to exercise increasingly independent judgment beyond that expected in the DDS curriculum.
 The emphasis of the program is on diagnosis and treatment planning, as well as the coordination of clinical care for a large number of patients with multidisciplinary treatment plans.
 Predominantly clinically oriented, it does include a didactic component of approximately fifteen percent of scheduled time.
 Graduates of the AEGD program are awarded a certificate.

 The clinical phase consists of experiences and instruction at a level beyond DDS training in the following areas: endodontics, periodontics, oral surgery, operative, fixed and removable prosthodontics, implants (surgical placement and restoration), a rotation in the graduate pediatric dental clinic, special care and medically compromised patients, and limited experience in orthodontics.
 Educationally qualified specialists in each of these areas participate in instruction and are always available for consultations.